-X11Forwarding if enabled in an SSH server will allow a connecting client to tunnel a graphical program executed on the server to be displayed on the client.
+X11Forwarding, when enabled in an SSH server, will allow a connecting client to tunnel a graphical program executed on the server to be displayed on the client.

 Specifies whether X11 forwarding is permitted.
 The argument must be yes or no. The default is no.